criverc/pytraffic/README.md

 See examples under examples subdirectory

 ###TODO:
-1. There are still no collisions!!
+1. There are still no collisions!
-2. We should add a pretty background with streets.
 3. We should display more data on the screen.
-4. There is only one example.
+4. Examples should now include different trajectories
+5. Collect accidente statistics

 To install use: